RandomVertebrate/console-audioSpectra/README.md

 Uses SDL2 to record audio and performs FFT on it.
 Then "plots" a spectral histogram to the console with linear, semilog, or log-log scaling.
 And repeat.

-Uses `GetConsoleScreenBufferInfo()` to find console dimensions and scales graph accordingly.
+Uses `GetConsoleScreenBufferInfo()` to find console dimensions and scale graph accordingly.
 Uses `system("cls")` to refresh the console between frames.
 Which is not great, but eh.

 <img width="663" alt="sc2" src="https://github.com/RandomVertebrate/console-audioSpectra/assets/54997017/afde5d69-ce84-4a63-a891-2932ca87a1c1">